snekpit/venom/README.md

 The goal is also to eventually have all recipes work, at which point we can migrate them to either the main or the community recipe repos (depending on applicability)

+### Recipe tree structure

+The goal is to be inspired by the [FreeBSD](https://www.freebsd.org/ports/) [ports tree](https://cgit.freebsd.org/ports) and [SolusOS2](https://github.com/SolusOS-discontinued/packages) and see where that gets us.

+We're going to aim for consensus decisions to begin with, so everyone is expected to keep things civil.

+### Package wishlist

 There's a package list in [issue #1](https://github.com/snekpit/venom/issues/1)

-If you encounter specific issues with moss or boulder, report them first in the serpentos-devel matrix channel and then go from there in terms of potentially capturing issues for the relevant tool in their respective code repos.
+If you encounter specific issues with moss or boulder, report them first in the serpentos-dev matrix channel in our [matrix space](https://matrix.to/#/!trFJOzhpDUejJKnPYg:matrix.org) and then go from there in terms of potentially capturing issues for the relevant tool in their respective code repos.

-## Structure

-The goal is to be inspired by FreeBSD and [SolusOS2](https://github.com/SolusOS-discontinued/packages) and see where that gets us.

-We're going to aim for consensus decisions to begin with, so everyone is expected to keep civil.

 ## Documentation